 10 countries will account for 70 percent of that growth, predominantly in Asia.
 India and China will lead the charge – to the tune of 55 percent of global subscriber growth.
 Some 100 million to 150 million new subscribers will come online each year.

 Being connected has become so important.
 In India, as an individual progresses from lower to middle class, “[before they] buy an air conditioner or a fridge even, they’ll have a mobile phone,” Wilson said.

-All those phones, naturally, mean more data traversing wireless networks – and eventually landing in a data centre.
+All those phones, naturally, mean more data traversing wireless networks – and eventually landing in a data center.
 “That’s why there’s going to be such massive cloud infrastructure and data transmitted in the future.”